gpageot/JenkinsUE4/README.md

 ## Jenkins pipeline

-This is the core of the project: a series of Jenkins groovy script that allow you to automate task using UE4 like compilation, create package, Fill the Shared Derived data cache, etc.
+This is the core of the project: a series of Jenkins groovy script that allow you to automate task using UE4 like compilation, package creation and upload to archive, Fill the Shared Derived data cache, etc.

 [jenkins pipeline](Pipelines/.)